gbadev-org/tonc/content/sndsqr.md

 “Oh great.
 This is going to be one of ‘tegel’ things isn't it?
 Where *you* think you've got something nice but different going, then later you revert to the standard terminology to conform with the rest of the world.
 Right?”

 No, I'll stick to these names.
 Probably.
-Hopefully. … To be honest, I really don't know <span class="kbd">:P</span>.
+Hopefully. … To be honest, I really don't know <kbd>:P</kbd>.
 This is not really a big deal, though: you can easily switch between names with a few defines or search & replaces.
 Anyway, `REG_SNDxFREQ` contains frequency information and `REG_SNDxCNT` things like volume and envelope settings; in some cases, the bit layouts are even exactly the same.
 Apart from the sweep function of channel 1, it is exactly the same as channel 2.

 ### Master sound registers {#ssec-snd-mstr}